 If ANTs (automatic negative thoughts) are infesting your mind and making you feel scared, anxious, worried, hopeless, or stressed, it’s time to fight back.
 It’s time for you to develop (or strengthen) a Warrior mindset so you can kill the ANTs and have a more rational, positive outlook even in the most distressing times.

-Most Common “Species” of ANTs
+Know the 7 Most Common “Species” of ANTs

-many types of ANTs, but these are some of the most common:
+There are many types of ANTs, but these are some of the most common:

 1. All-or-Nothing ANTs: Thinking that things are either all good or all bad.

 2. Just the Bad ANTs: Seeing only the bad in a situation.